hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step7-cluster.md

 Inspect this newly created PVC:

-`kubectl get pvc`{{execute}}

-`kubectl get pv`{{execute}}
+`kubectl get pv,pvc`{{execute}}

 Now the _status_ column reads `bound`, This tells you the claim found the volume.
 Once a claim is bound to a volume, no other claims can be made to the volume while this claim exists.
 The `local-storage` matching label between the PV and PVC declarations is was allow the pairing to occur.
-Other declarations are part of hte pairing considering such as the claim has to be a size the same or smaller than the volume size allocation.
+Other declarations are part of the pairing considering such as the claim has to be a size the same or smaller than the volume size allocation.
 In this case the sizes matched to allow the binding to occur.

 ## Start Pod and Mount to PVC